 (click to download application)

-The program will involve three components: 70% project-based learning, 20% mentoring and 10% didactic training.
+The program will involve three components: project-based learning (comprising the bulk of the program), mentoring, and leadership training.

-- Cohorts of 2-3 program participants will work on year-long projects identified by the ACMS Board and Mohs Development Awards Review Committee as being valuable initiatives for the College.
-They will meet monthly by phone/ video conference, and rotate leadership between them.
+- Cohorts of 8 program participants will work on year-long projects identified by the ACMS Board and Leadership Program Steering Committee as being valuable initiatives for the College.
+They will meet monthly by phone/video conference, and rotate leadership between them.
 A project liaison will participate.
 (Project liaisons are the individuals who will oversee and supervise the particular project.)
-Three face-to-face meetings will occur during the year. *Project results will be presented to the ACMS membership at the subsequent (or final) Annual Meeting.
+Three in-person meetings will occur during the year.
+Project results will be presented to the ACMS membership at the Annual Meeting.

 - Each participant will be able to select a mentor from a group of ACMS volunteers.
 This pairing will provide formal leadership development support involving goals and a written understanding between mentor and mentee.
-Mentoring pairs will meet monthly by phone/ video conference, and face-to-face meetings three times a year.
+Mentoring pairs will meet monthly by phone/video conference, and in-person three times a year.

 - Participants and Mentors will have the opportunity to meet by phone or virtually prior to the first meeting of the program to ensure the match is a good fit.

 - Training will be offered virtually and in-person for participants to acquire and practice leadership skills, with emphasis on three competency areas: